menome/neo4j-spatial-experiments/readme.md

 My goal with these spatial experimentes is to explore using small,focused mini-projects the range of possiblities to validate how far I can take the spatial capabilities of neo4j.

-## Experiement 1 - Walkscore computation using Neo4j
+## Experiment 1 - Walkscore computation using Neo4j

 The first experiement was to take Open Street Map data and see if I could construct a basic spatial analysis using Neo4j.
 For this experiement I chose to pursue replicating the Walk Score algortihm.
 I did this because it is a well known, published algorithm that I could validate my work against.